“Brothers and sisters, my heart’s desire and prayer to God for the Israelites is that they may be saved.“

 Romans 10:1 (NIV)

 Do you have a family member, friend, acquaintance, or maybe a spouse that doesn’t share your faith?
+Or maybe a loved one has walked away from their faith?

 As Christ-followers, we are called to share Jesus with the world.
 So naturally, we want to share Jesus with the people we share our lives with.
 However, when the people we are emotionally and relationally invested in repeatedly reject the gospel and tell you they want nothing to do with Jesus, it’s easy to become disheartened.